A Hard Pass: The 5 Dangers Of Buying A House With Mold

 Here is what one of our customers has to say on buying a house with mold:

-"I was in escrow and had them inspect the new home for mold.
-Many forms of mold were found in all bathrooms and kitchen, including airborne black mold.
+“I was in escrow and had them inspect the new home for mold.
+Many forms of mold were found in all bathrooms and kitchens, including airborne black mold.
 We were able to negotiate a $10,000 price reduction on our home as a result.
 Dorsaye was very attentive and thorough.
-She always picked up the phone and inspections were scheduled without delay, which was critical during our 14-day escrow.
+She always picked up the phone and inspections was scheduled without delay, which was critical during our 14-day escrow.
 They also provide recommendations for remediation companies, one of which I used and did a great job.
 Guaranteed came out and did the final inspection and cleared the house for mold.
-Great experience during a stressful time."
+Great experience during a stressful time.”

 Don’t worry, buying a house with mold isn’t the end of the world.
 Our certified technicians can identify and solve nearly any mold infestation imaginable.

 If you think you might have a mold problem, contact us today and let us help you!